astrandb/weatherlink/README.md

 - Restart Home Assistant
 - Go to Settings->Devices & Services->Integrations and press Add Integration.
 Search for Weatherlink and select it.
 Follow the prompts.

+## Development and contributions
+The repo contains a development container that will simplify development and testing.
+Use VSCode and select Dev Containers: Clone Repository in Named Container Volume.

+Contributions are most welcome.
+Optimizations, new features, translations...
+Please submit a PR or just leave an issue in the repo.

 ## Disclaimer

 The package and its author are not affiliated with Davis Instruments or Weatherlink.
 Use at your own risk.